kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-Node registration time may increase slightly due to the controller-side roundtrip, offset by `NodeGetID` being faster than `NodeGetInfo`.
+Node registration time may increase slightly due to the controller-side roundtrip, offset by the node-side `NodeGetInfo` no longer calling cloud APIs.
 Overall impact expected < 1 second.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-Minimal. kubelet makes one lighter RPC (`NodeGetID`).
+Minimal.
+The node-side `NodeGetInfo` becomes lighter (no cloud API).
 External-attacher handles annotation processing and `ControllerGetNodeInfo` calls, plus a small map for pending node tracking.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

-No. `NodeGetID` is a single gRPC call on the existing CSI socket.
+No. `NodeGetInfo` remains a single gRPC call on the existing CSI socket.
 No new processes, files, or connections.

 ### Troubleshooting